Netflix/falcor/model.md

 # Working with JSON data using a Model

 Every Model is associated with a JSON value.
-The Falcor model provides APIs to allow developers to retrieve data from its JSON value.
+The Falcor Model provides APIs to allow developers to retrieve data from its JSON value.
 To retrieve a single value from a Model, you pass a JavaScript path through the JSON object to the Model's get method.

 ```
 var log = console.log.bind(console)